mnneeltakemail2/testNeel3/getting-started/signing-in-to-your-account.md

-If you have already created a Waves account, you can sing in directly by choosing your address from the drop down list and put your own password, then click **Log in** Button, Figure 1.
+If you have already created a Neel account, you can sing in directly by choosing your address from the drop down list and put your own password, then click **Log in** Button, Figure 1.